Chief Justice Roberts rebukes Trump and GOP rhetoric about impeaching judges

 “For more than two centuries, it has been established that impeachment is not an appropriate response to disagreement concerning a judicial decision,” Roberts said in a statement released by the Supreme Court.
 “The normal appellate review process exists for that purpose.”

-Several Trump allies, including Elon Musk, have been calling for impeaching judges for weeks after rulings against the Trump administration.
+Several Trump allies, including Elon Musk, have been calling for weeks to impeach judges amid a slew of preliminary rulings against the Trump administration.
+Trump’s rhetoric opposing the judiciary has been far more aggressive than during his first term and the administration’s approach has raised fears of a constitutional crisis.

+Republican members of Congress, responding to the president, have moved to impeach federal judges, who serve lifetime appointments.
+A Texas Republican, Rep. Brandon Gill, said on social media Tuesday that he introduced articles of impeachment against Boasberg.

 “This Radical Left Lunatic of a Judge, a troublemaker and agitator who was sadly appointed by Barack Hussein Obama, was not elected President – He didn’t WIN the popular VOTE (by a lot!), he didn’t WIN ALL SEVEN SWING STATES,” Trump posted on Truth Social.
 “This judge, like many of the Crooked Judges’ I am forced to appear before, should be IMPEACHED!!!”